joniles/mpxj/mkdocs/docs/howto-use-timephased.md

 When planning a task, we may decide that most of the work, and therefore cost, is accrued in the early stages of the task.
-We can reflect this either by manually editing the hours work per day in Microsoft Project, or by asking Microsoft Project to apply a "work contour".
+We can reflect this either by manually editing the hours work per day in Microsoft Project, or by asking Microsoft Project to apply a "work contour" (for example, front loaded, back loaded, and so on).

 In the example below I have chosen to manually edit the working hours: our task is still being performed over 3 days, and we're still delivering 24 hours of